zdjorgensen/React-Portfolio/README.md

   ## Description

-  For challenge 20 `React Portfolio` I created a profession portfolio for myself using ReactJS.
-I struggled getting the navigation bar with the links to the different pages to work properly but after a while I was able to figure it out with the help of Google and previous class activities.
-While creating my portfolio I was able to learn about more about React's way of implementing CSS within the file, and I learned about an npm package for React that made it easier to create a grid system for my portfolio page.
+  Hello and welcome to my GitHub repository for my professional portfolio using React!
+My portfolio has been deployed on GitHub Pages if you would like to check it out.
+My porftolio contains a breif about me section, a portfolio section where you can see some of my previous projects, a contact section, and a link to my resume with a list of some of my proficiencies other than React!

-  When my portfolio is initially loaded the user is shown an about me page that has a breif description of who I am, what I currently do, and what some of my goals are for the future.
-In the navigation bar, if the user clicks on any of the other links, they are taken to a portfolio page with previous challenges I created, a contact page where the user can submit a form, and a resume section with a downloadable version of my resume and some of my proficiencies on front-end and back-end developments.
+  If you would like to contact me, the best way to reach out would either be by E-mail or by going to my LinkedIn, and sending me a message!
+I look forward to hearing from you!

   <p align="right">(<a href="#top">Back to Top</a>)</p>

   <hr>